Simona Levi: Artistic career

 A theatre director, actress and dancer by training, Simona Levi studied performing arts at the Jacques Lecoq School in Paris, where she worked as a programmer in the squatter arts space L’oeil du Cyclone.
 She started touring as an actress with several companies in 1982, eventually settling in Barcelona in 1990.
 In 1994 she set up Conservas in the city's Raval neighborhood.
 This is a venue promoting local, innovative, independent performing arts based on a self-production paradigm.

 In 1999, she founded Compañía Conservas, and that same year the company presented its first stage production, Femina Ex Machina, directed by Levi and Dominique Grandmougin.
-The piece was awarded the FAD Special Critics Price and the Aplaudiment Award, and toured extensively to festivals and theatres in Europe (Spain, France, the UK, Switzerland, Italy, Slovenia, Norway, among others) for more than two years.
+The piece was awarded the FAD Special Critics Price and the Aplaudiment Award, and toured extensively to festivals and theatres in Europe (Spain, France, the United Kingdom, Switzerland, Italy, Slovenia, Norway, among others) for more than two years.
 In 2003, again with Dominique Grandmougin, she directed the company's second production, 7 Dust, which premièred at Mercat de les Flors in Barcelona.
 The production toured through several European countries, including Italy, France, Belgium, Switzerland, Finland, Slovenia and Poland.

 In 2007, with Marc Sampere, she co-directed the third show by Compañia Conservas, Realidades Avanzadas, which questioned representative democracy and the concept of property.
 This work is based on the open-source model.
 At the end of the performance, audience members could take home a CD-ROM with the texts, videos, music and images used in the show.
 The idea for the production was sparked by a video posted on YouTube in October 2006 that denounced real estate speculation and included footage recorded with a hidden camera in the anti-mobbing office at Barcelona City Council.
 The video was removed from YouTube at the request of the bank La Caixa, which alleged copyright infringement based on the use of images of one of its branches.